yanghengtang/tp/docs/UserGuide.md

 ### Editing a doctor : `edit_d`

-Edits an existing doctor in the system.
+You can easily edit an existing doctor in the system.

 Format: `edit_d INDEX [ic\NRIC] [n\NAME]`